John Lee confirms he’s running for governor as a Republican

 The pro-life, pro-Second Amendment Lee served as a moderate Democrat in the Nevada Assembly from 1997-2001, then in the state Senate from 2004 until 2012, when he was soundly defeated by state Sen. Pat Spearman in the Democratic primary.

 He is currently serving his second term as mayor of Nevada’s third-largest city.
-Lee also owns and operates a plumbing business and is an active member in The Church of Jesus Christ of Latter-day Saints.
+Lee also owned and operated a plumbing business and is an active member in The Church of Jesus Christ of Latter-day Saints.

 Lee’s party switch and possible gubernatorial candidacy were widely rumored ahead of his announcements.